Also known as muscle inflammation, inflammatory myositis is a rare condition that can affect people all ages.

-Inflammatory myositis is the medical term for muscle inflammation.
-This causes the muscle to be weak and can also cause muscle ache and swelling.
+This condition causes the muscle to be weak and can also result in muscle ache and swelling.
 There are many types of inflammatory myositis but the major types include:

-Dermatomyositis – in addition to muscle weakness, there is a rash on the skin especially around the eye-lids and the fingers.
+In addition to muscle weakness, there may be a rash on the skin, especially around the eye-lids and the fingers.
 Cancer is found in approximately 10%-20% of cases.
 Sometimes, the muscle problem develops first.
 In other cases, the cancer is detected before the myositis.

-Polymyositis – the condition affects the muscles alone without a rash.
+The condition may affect the muscles alone without a rash.
 Cancer is not commonly associated with polymyositis, unlike in dermatomyositis.

 In dermatomyositis and polymyositis, weakness usually affects muscles near the centre of the body like the neck, shoulders and hips.
 Patients can experience difficulty with simple tasks like combing their hair, dressing, getting into a car, and standing up from a sitting position or climbing stairs.
 About one third or half of such patients also have problems swallowing and often choke when drinking fluids.
 Some patients with dermatomyositis and polymyositis also have lung involvement which results in cough and breathlessness.